[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 --region ap-northeast-1 --profile <YOUR_PROFILE>

-7.2 Verifying the Question → AI Answer (Summary) Flow
+7.2 Verify that Question → AI Answer (Summary) Works

-What we really want to do through the opened hole is not to get a list of URLs, but to get "answers to questions."
+What we actually want to accomplish through the hole we opened is not a list of URLs but getting "an answer to a question."

-Here, we try asking "What is AWS Network Firewall and what is it used for?" and verify that we can receive the answer via Brave's Summarizer (AI-generated summary answer).
+Here, we try sending the question "What is AWS Network Firewall and what is it used for?" and verify that we can receive the answer from Brave's Summarizer (AI-generated summary answer).

-1. Receive a summary key: Pass the question to the regular web search endpoint web/search with summary=1 appended.
+1. Receive the summary key: Pass the question to the regular web search endpoint web/search with summary=1 appended.
 The summary=1 parameter instructs Brave to "create an AI summary answer based on these search results."
-Instead of returning the answer itself, a 'summary key' (an ID used to retrieve the answer later) is returned in summarizer.key in the response.
+Instead of the answer body, a "summary key" (an ID used to retrieve the answer afterward) is returned in summarizer.key of the response.

-2. Receive the AI answer: Pass that summary key to the key parameter of the summarizer/search endpoint, and you get back an AI answer synthesized by Brave reading multiple pages.
+2. Receive the AI answer: Pass that summary key to the key parameter of the summarizer/search endpoint, and Brave returns an AI answer synthesized from reading multiple pages.

 The flow is "question → summary key → AI answer."

-First, retrieve the key from Secrets Manager, and use curl to verify that the first stage (sending the question with summary=1) can reach api.search.brave.com.
+First, retrieve the key from Secrets Manager, then use curl to verify that the first stage (sending the question with summary=1) can reach api.search.brave.com.

 TOKEN=$(aws secretsmanager get-secret-value \